-While not necessarily well known aboard, these Scottish serial killers are certainly notorious in their home country.
+While not necessarily well known abroad, these Scottish serial killers are notorious in their home country.
 Serial killers have a natural tendency to attract public attention and spark a lot of debate.
-Due to the often compulsive nature of their crimes, the public is left pondering nature versus nurture.
-Are some people simply born monsters or do environmental factors make someone into a killer?
-Whatever you believe, you can browse this list of famous Scottish serial killers to broaden your knowledge of this grisly brand of crime.
+Due to the often compulsive nature of their crimes, the public is left pondering the idea of nature versus nurture.
+Are some people simply born murderers or do environmental factors turn someone into a killer?
+Whatever you believe, you can browse this list of famous Scottish serial killers to broaden your knowledge of their grisly brand of crime.

 The United States is considered the serial killer capital of the world due to the high rate of serial killers in the country.
-However, murderers from Scotland are just as well known in the country as figures like John Wayne Gacy and Jeffrey Dahmer are in the United States.
-These horrific killers often put their victims through prolonged torture prior to killing and were motivated by everything from monetary gains to a pure desire for violence.
-To learn more, read this list of notable serial killers below.
+However, serial murderers from Scotland are just as well known in the country as figures like John Wayne Gacy and Jeffrey Dahmer are in the United States.
+These horrific killers often put their victims through prolonged torture prior to killing and were motivated by everything from monetary gain to a pure desire for violence.

-Peter Manuel killed an undetermined number of people from 1956 to 1958.
+Peter Manuel killed and raped an undetermined number of people from 1956 to 1958.
 His victims ranged in age from 10 to 45 - both male and female - and they were all shot.
-Manuel did confess to 18 murders, but was ultimately only convicted of seven.
+Manuel confessed to eight murders but was ultimately only convicted of seven.
 This makes his precise number of victims unclear.
 Some investigators put his murder count as high as 19.

-There is some speculation that Tobin may be the man responsible for the Bible John murders, as well due to his resemblance to a police sketch and witness descriptions.
-The Bible John killer murdered three women in Glasgow during the 1960s.
+There is some speculation that Tobin may be the man responsible for the Bible John murders, as well, due to his resemblance to a police sketch and witness descriptions.
+The Bible John killer took the lives of three women in Glasgow during the 1960s.

 Tobin is currently serving out three life sentences in prison.

-Scottish thief and killer Archibald Hall committed several murders while working as a butler in the homes of elite British aristocrats.
+Scottish thief and killer Archibald Hall - AKA Roy Fontaine - committed several murders while working as a butler in the homes of British aristocrats.
 His first known murder was that of groundskeeper David Wright.
 Hall shot White in the head while rabbit hunting in 1977.
-The majority of his murder victims were also subjects of his robberies, where he stole valuables such as jewelry.
+The majority of his murder victims were also subjects of his robberies, where he stole jewelry and other valuables.

 After police discovered numerous bodies, Hall was arrested.
 He was sentenced to life in prison and died of a stroke in Kingston Prison in 2002.